a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Open a volume window.
 Create a folder.
 Open the folder's window.
 Activate the folder's parent window and select the folder icon.
 File > Delete.
 Click OK in the delete confirmation dialog.
 Verify that the folder's window closes.

 * Open `/TESTS/DELETION`.
 Select `X`.
 File > Delete.
 Verify that a prompt is shown for deleting each file in deepest-first order (B, Z, Y, X).
 Click Yes at each prompt.
 Verify that all files are deleted.

+* Load DeskTop.
+Open a window for a volume in a Disk II drive.
+Remove the disk from the Disk II drive.
+Drag a file to the trash.
+When prompted to insert the disk, click Cancel.
+Verify that when the window closes the disk icon is no longer dimmed.

 ## Get Info